DylanLRPollock/Monkey-Head-Project/README.md

 ```bash
 python installer.py
 ```
+The license dialog will appear during this installation step as well.

 This launches `setup/Windows11/01-FULL.bat`, which installs Chocolatey, Git, Docker Desktop, and other required tools on Windows.
 On macOS the installer